teaching-lab/stack-cs-activities/README.md

 Feel free to contribute your own activities.
 Please, read the [contribution guidelines](CONTRIBUTING.md), format your submission accordingly, and we'll gladly welcome it in the Stack!
 For example, you can start by developing the [ideas for new activities](activities-wip/ideas.md).

 We also appreciate suggestions for improvement, notes on your experience, or any other comments.
-Please, email Valdemar at *valdemar@mail.muni.cz*.
+Please, email us at *teachinglab@fi.muni.cz*.

 ## Contributing authors